medikoo/es5-ext/README.md

 ### reserved

-List of EcmaScript 5th edition reserved keywords.
+List of ECMAScript 5th edition reserved keywords.
 Additionally under _keywords_, _future_ and _futureStrict_ properties we have lists grouped thematically.

 ## Array Constructor extensions

 ### from(x)

-_In EcmaScript 6th Edition draft_
+_In ECMAScript 6th Edition draft_
 Convert array-like object to an Array

 ### generate([length[, …fill]])